Better foodies dont do humble condiments. Now,

 So i know lots of you readers out there are food people, can you claim to be Foodies?
 Here's the Prada larder checklist (with minor modifications) and my answers.
-If you need translations then BONK! -not a foodie.
+If you need translations then BONK! -

 1. Nam Pla - 20 year habit